Virginia Railway Express

 Service to Manassas began on June 22, 1992; the Fredericksburg service started on July 20, 1992.

 VRE is owned by the Northern Virginia Transportation Commission (NVTC) and the Potomac and Rappahannock Transportation Commission (PRTC).
 The NVTC and PRTC are governmental entities that were created by the Commonwealth of Virginia.
 Local governments (such as counties and cities) within each commission's geographic area are members of each commission.
-The service will undergo expansion as the result of a December 19, 2019 deal brokered between Virginia governor Ralph Northam and rail company CSX Transportation.
+The service will undergo expansion as the result of a December 19, 2019 deal brokered between former Virginia governor Ralph Northam and rail company CSX Transportation.

 History

+20th century

 Discussions about commuter rail service in Northern Virginia had occurred as early as 1964 at the Northern Virginia Transportation Commission, but died in the face of opposition by the freight railroads whose tracks offered ready access to core employment areas.
 The Metropolitan Washington Council of Governments eventually commissioned a regional feasibility study by R.L.
 Banks and Associates, Inc., and planning began in earnest for VRE in 1984.
 In the meantime, Washington Metro extended its service to much of the inner ring of Northern Virginia, including the independent cities of Alexandria, Fairfax and Falls Church and Arlington and Fairfax counties, which are members of the NVTC.

 By 1986, it became apparent that Prince William and Stafford counties and the cities of Manassas and Manassas Park could not reach agreement on how to support VRE by joining NVTC, so the Potomac and Rappahannock Transportation Commission was created for them.
 Legislation established a 2% motor fuels tax to support VRE expenses and other transportation investments.

 By 1988, NVTC and PRTC established a VRE Operations Board, consisting of three voting members plus alternates from each of the two commissions, plus a voting representative of the Commonwealth of Virginia (currently a representative of the Director of the Virginia Department of Rail and Public Transportation).
 The following year, the jurisdictions participating in the VRE project agreed to fund it according to a formula that weighted ridership by jurisdiction of residence with a factor of 90% and population with a factor of 10%.
 Arlington and Alexandria agreed to contribute to the project and have paid each year approximately what their formula share would be.
 The cities of Fredericksburg and Manassas Park joined PRTC in 1990 and signed the VRE Master Agreement and became participating jurisdictions in 1992.

+21st century

 Spotsylvania County joined in February 2010 to allow construction of Spotsylvania station, which opened in November 2015.